 The study of your own racial identity development, as Dr. Sandra “Chap” Chapman says, “helps us to make sense of the journey that we’re on.”
 It can also play an important role in accepting yourself and developing an anti-racist identity.

 Before you start clicking, know that these links are hardly comprehensive.
 As with so much in this guide, they are starting points.
 Many focus on experiences of oppression, but remember that every group of Color has sources of pride and reasons to celebrate their identities – whether or not I could locate such a link.

 If you know of resources to add, please include them in the comments.
-(Note: the remaining links will be live soon.)

 - Asian American and Pacific Islander Identity

 - Native American Identity

 - White American Identity

 Step 10: Explore Ways to Fight and Heal from Racism

 Thus far, nine steps, for the most part, have targeted the problem of racism.
 Now is the time for the solution: action!